articles

 Author

-When we are almost at the airport, there’s no other car in sight.
-We come to a crossing where driving straight is not allowed.
-When I realise that Min is going to drive straight into the one-way street anyways, I shout: “We can’t go straight, we have to go right!”
+When we are almost at the airport, there are no other cars in sight.
+We come to a crossing where driving straight is prohibited.
+Realizing that Min is about to head straight into the one-way street anyway, I shout, “We can’t go straight; we have to go right!”

-When she realises a few seconds later that she’s driving against the traffic, it’s already too late.
-A single car going into the other direction is crossing our path – a police car at that.
-Luckily for us, the police officers don’t seem too bothered by Min driving against the traffic, and we make it to the airport without any harm (and without harming others).
+A few seconds later, she notices she’s driving against traffic, but it’s already too late.
+A single car heading in the opposite direction crosses our path—a police car, no less.
+Luckily for us, the police officers don’t seem too concerned about Min driving against the traffic.
+We manage to reach the airport without any harm (and without harming others).

 Have you ever been in a similar situation?